Hettiaratchi Lab

 Expected Graduation: June 2024

-My name is Morrhyssey Benz and I am a second-year biochemistry major at the University of Oregon.
+My name is Morrhyssey Benz and I am a fourth-year biochemistry major at the University of Oregon.
 I am very interested in medical research and after completing my undergraduate degree, I plan on continuing onto grad school to further study genetics and human disease.
 I am from Denver, Colorado and in my free time I enjoy reading, swimming, and indoor rock climbing.

 Juan Luis Garcia